Brok3nHalo/AmeDoko/README.md

   Currently only works on Windows.

-!!!WARNING!!!:
+!!!WARNING!!!

-  !!!BAN RISK!!!:
+!!!BAN RISK!!!

 I am not responsibly for any ban or other retaliation from YouTube for use of this script.
 I have used it multiple times with no detrimental effects but that is no guarantee.
 Downloading video content is against terms of service and downloading large amounts of content is a risk.
 When possible it's recommended to use a burner account to download content and not your primary.

 PreReqs: